-Our strategy Significant risks to, and arising from, the delivery of the strategy Risk management focus Asia In Asia, there is a growing demand for savings and protection across the region, as markets are Financial risks Maintaining, and enhancing where necessary, risk limits and implementing business initiatives to manage financial risks, including appropriate product design, asset allocation, bonus revisions, product repricing and reinsurance where required. challenged by low life insurance penetration and a large pension funding gap.
-Persistency risk Implementation of business initiatives to manage persistency risk, including: additional customer payment methods; enhancements to sales quality, customer experience, product disclosures and product collaterals; revisions to product design and incentive structures; mitigations for conduct risk; and customer retention initiatives.
+Our strategy Significant risks to, and arising from, the delivery of the strategy Risk management focus Asia In Asia, there is a growing demand for savings and protection across the region, as Financial risks business initiatives to manage financial risks, including appropriate product design, asset allocation, bonus revisions, product repricing and reinsurance where required. markets are challenged by low life insurance penetration and a large pension funding gap.
+Persistency risk - Implementation of business initiatives to manage persistency risk, including: additional customer payment methods; enhancements to sales quality, customer experience, product disclosures and product collaterals; revisions to product design and incentive structures; mitigations for conduct risk; and customer retention initiatives.
 Ongoing experience monitoring.
-Morbidity risk Implementation of business initiatives to manage morbidity risk, including those related to product design and underwriting.
+Morbidity risk - Implementation of business initiatives to manage morbidity risk, including those related to product design and underwriting.
 Application of prudent assumptions, reinsurance and product repricing where appropriate.
 Management of medical costs and medical networks.
 Ongoing experience and trend monitoring.
+Africa As its presence in Africa expands and grows in materiality, the Group will continue to increase its focus considered material in the region, and these include: